andrewt0301/hse-acos-course/docs/part1ca/final_test_dsba_2024_2.md

 __Grade = 0.4 * Theory + 0.6 * Programming__

+* Send answers to the theoretical questions via Telegram.
+* Submit solution to the programming task to [Ejudge contest](http://84.201.145.249/cgi-bin/new-client?contest_id=260).

 ## Part 1.
 Theoretical Questions

 Answer the theoretical questions in a few sentences (1-2 sentences for a question).